Immortal1206/iter.js/README.md

 * <span id="merge">merge</span> :: (other: Iterable\<T>): Iter\<T>

   Merge the current `Iter` with the given iterable.<br>
-  The method takes another iterator and returns a new `Iter` that yields the merged elements.<br>
   The merged iterator will yield elements in ascending order.<br>
   If two elements are equal, the first element from the current `Iter` will come first.<br>
   If both base iterators are sorted (ascending), the result is sorted.<br>